alextim/tarutino-steppe/www/content/pages/gallery/gallery.en.md

 template: gallery

 sections:
-  - text: Better to see once than to read many times 😊
+  - text: Better to see once than to read many times 😊 Enjoy spectacular photos and interesting videos about the inhabitants of the park, its vegetation, landscapes and different highlights.
+If you have beautiful photos of the park, share them with us, we will post them on this page or in social networks.
   - items:
     - title: Partridge in the steppe.
       image: